 The only good thing that came out of this era is that it forced the government to start crafting policy to define a definition of rehab and allowed treatment centers like FHE Health to show South Florida what real, effective rehab looked like.

 Many countries and cultures have been slow to learn from past mistakes, and many societies around the world still treat addiction like a moral defect and addicts like people that deserve to be shamed.
 Slowly, however, society has made small changes to better serve the needs of individuals struggling with addiction.

 Some countries have decriminalized drug use and possession, to varying degrees, but in countries where drugs are more accepted, the world hasn’t ended.
 In fact, completely the opposite has occurred.
 Portugal, steeped in a heroin crisis, decided to get radical with its drug laws and stop punishing drug offenders at all.
 In the years that followed, addiction numbers fell dramatically, showing the decriminalization works well when enacted in the right way.

 Outside of the legal system, drug treatment is becoming a more effective way to reduce rates of relapse and increase sustainable recovery because, in the United States, we’re learning from past mistakes and accomplishments in the rehab space.

 Slowly, as society realizes that addiction isn’t a moral defect — it’s an actual disease of the brain — we’rebeginning to treat it accordingly.
 Evidence-based standard treatments are outlined more and more so that there are more options around the country for effective treatment, and as we complete more research on what the best practices are for effective treatment, we can build these into our treatment models to keep improving the service we provide for those addicted to substances.

-To learn more about the modern treatment model, contact the Florida House Experience and see these practices in action today.
+To learn more about the modern treatment model, contact FHE Health and see these practices in action today.